 AustralianSuper launches $3.78 bln takeover bid for NZ's Infratil

-Dec 8 (Reuters) - Australia's largest pension fund, AustralianSuper, said on Tuesday it had made a NZ$5.37 billion ($3.78 billion) offer to buy New Zealand's Infratil Ltd IFT.NZ, in what could be one of the biggest deals involving a company from either country this year.
+SYDNEY/BENGALURU, Dec 8 (Reuters) - Australia's largest pension fund AustralianSuper made a $3.78 billion offer to buy New Zealand energy and transport infrastructure company Infratil IFT.NZ, it said on Tuesday, potentially this year's biggest acquisition in New Zealand.

-The acquisition would give AustralianSuper control of Infratil's infrastructure assets in New Zealand and Australia, including a 65.5% stake in renewable energy firm Tilt Renewables TLT.NZ.
+The acquisition would give AustralianSuper control of Infratil's assets in New Zealand and Australia, including stakes in a telephone company, an airport, renewable energy businesses, data centres, and wind farm firm Tilt Renewables TLT.NZ.

-The non-binding offer of NZ$7.43 a share represents a 22.2% premium to Infratil shares' closing price on Monday.
+The non-binding offer of NZ$7.43 a share represents a 22.2% premium to Infratil's closing price in New Zealand on Monday, valuing the firm at NZ$5.37 billion ($3.78 billion).
+If successful, it would be the largest M&A deal in New Zealand this year, according to Refinitiv data.

 The deal includes a cash consideration of NZ$5.79 per share and a distribution of 0.22 shares of Trustpower Ltd TPW.NZ, in which Infratil is an investor, for each Infratil share, AustralianSuper said.

-The takeover bid comes a day after Infratil said it would undertake a strategic review of its stake in Tilt Renewables.
+The takeover bid comes a day after Infratil said it would undertake a strategic review of its 65.5% stake in Tilt Renewables following a number of approaches from interested parties amid strong demand for green energy assets globally.

 ($1 = 1.4225 New Zealand dollars)